Meet the Editors of Prime Publishing

-Hello, my name is Julia and I am from St. Louis, although I recently moved to the Chicago suburbs.
+Hello, my name is Julia and I am from St. Louis, although I have moved to the Chicago suburbs.
 Despite my location change, I still love my St. Louis Cardinals and Rams, much to the chagrin of my friends and neighbors.

 I love to travel, especially overseas.
-Some of my favorite trips have been to Italy, Greece and Israel.
+Some of my favorite trips have been to Italy, Greece, and Israel.
 I would love to go to Africa and see elephants (my favorite animal) in their natural habitat.
 When I'm not on the go, I love just sitting on my couch and watching reality shows on Bravo for hours at a time.

-Hi I’m Julie!
+Hi, I’m Julie!
 I was born, raised, and currently reside in the lovely town of Evanston.
 For all you Tina Fey fans out there, it’s also the setting of the cinematic masterpiece, Mean Girls.
 I’m a big fan of Chicago sports teams, especially the Bulls and the Blackhawks.

-I recently graduated from the University of Illinois with a degree in Advertising and a minor in Communication.
-My favorite classes were always my copy writing and graphic design classes.
+I graduated from the University of Illinois with a degree in Advertising and a minor in Communication.
+My favorite classes were my copy writing and graphic design classes.
 I loved figuring out how to make a roll of toilet paper look glamorous or how to convince someone to wear Crocs (you shouldn’t, by the way) through cleverly spun words and images.

 I’ve always had a little bit of a crafty side.
 My mother was an artist for some time, so my childhood was full of broken crayons, dried out markers, and paint-splattered carpets.
 In grade school, my classmates used to commission me to finish their art projects for them—a task I was more than willing to complete.
 I still appreciate art and continue to take classes today, making Prime a perfect fit for my writing and crafting interests.

 I get a love of knitting from my mom and a love of cooking from my dad.
 Because I have enjoyed crafting and making a mess in the kitchen for years, working at Prime Publishing seemed like a natural fit.
-Being able to come to work and share my passion with others as the editor of FaveSouthernRecipes and Cheap Eats and Thrifty Crafts is a wonderful experience.
+Being able to come to work and share my passion with others as the editor of FaveSouthernRecipes.com and Cheap Eats and Thrifty Crafts is a wonderful experience.

 When I am not at work, I am most likely to be voraciously reading young adult novels, writing obsessively in my journal, shouting at a tennis match, running, watching too much TV, or consuming an inadvisable amount of caffeine.